SyedaAfiaShah/DeGenome-A-Decentralized-Privacy-Preserving-Infrastructure-for-Secure-Genomic-Data-Sharing/README.md

 ## Why Decentralized Storage

 Centralized cloud storage is the wrong model for genomic data.
 One breach, one court order, or one compromised employee is enough to expose thousands of contributors' sequences permanently.
-DeGenome uses **Storj** — a decentralized object storage network where files are split into encrypted fragments and distributed across thousands of independently operated nodes globally.
+DeGenome uses **Storj**: a decentralized object storage network where files are split into encrypted fragments and distributed across thousands of independently operated nodes globally.
 No single node, company, or government holds a complete or meaningful piece of the data.

 Key properties relevant to genomic data:

-- **No single point of control** — no central authority can be compelled to hand over the data
+- **No single point of control**: no central authority can be compelled to hand over the data
-- **Erasure coding** — data remains fully recoverable even if a fraction of storage nodes go offline
+- **Erasure coding**: data remains fully recoverable even if a fraction of storage nodes go offline
-- **Pseudonymous participation (planned v2)** — in the Web3 ecosystem, contributors will interact via wallet addresses rather than institutional identities, removing the need to tie genomic contributions to a real-world name
+- **Pseudonymous participation (planned v2)**: in the Web3 ecosystem, contributors will interact via wallet addresses rather than institutional identities, removing the need to tie genomic contributions to a real-world name
-- **Censorship resistance (v1: feature vectors on PostgreSQL; v2: raw files on Storj)** — in the current version, DP-noised feature vectors are stored on a managed PostgreSQL instance.
+- **Censorship resistance (v1: feature vectors on PostgreSQL; v2: raw files on Storj)**: in the current version, DP-noised feature vectors are stored on a managed PostgreSQL instance.
 Full censorship resistance for raw file storage via Storj is a v2 property once raw file upload is enabled

-### Raw File Sharing — Planned Architecture (v2)
+### Raw File Sharing: Planned Architecture (v2)

 The current platform shares only privacy-protected feature vectors.
-Raw file sharing is planned for v2 using an **RSA-wrapped AES key** architecture — a standard hybrid encryption pattern where the platform stores only RSA-encrypted key blobs that it cannot itself decrypt.
+Raw file sharing is planned for v2 using an **RSA-wrapped AES key** architecture: a standard hybrid encryption pattern where the platform stores only RSA-encrypted key blobs that it cannot itself decrypt.

 When a contributor uploads a raw file, an AES-256 key is generated in their browser, used to encrypt the file, and then wrapped with the contributor's RSA public key before being stored on the server.
 The server holds an encrypted blob that is computationally useless without the contributor's RSA private key, which never leaves their device.
 On researcher approval, the contributor unwraps and re-encrypts the AES key under the researcher's public key.
 The researcher decrypts locally and downloads the raw file directly from Storj.

-This requires every user to hold an RSA key pair — which is why wallet-based identity is a prerequisite for v2, not just an incentive feature.
+This requires every user to hold an RSA key pair: which is why wallet-based identity is a prerequisite for v2, not just an incentive feature.
 A detailed technical specification will be published separately.

 ---